The only Dutch book to successfully overturn a full book ban:

 Born in The Hague in 1970, Giltay began his career as a technical writer for IBM, later working for Deloitte.
 Unexpected experiences provided insight into the world of intelligence services and their ethical dilemmas.
 Focusing on justice for the victims of Srebrenica, in his book The Cover-up General (2014), he revealed a Dutch military espionage operation set up to suppress evidence of its role in the 1995 genocide.

 Over the past thirty years, Giltay has contributed as an editor to dozens of books, ranging from software manuals to geopolitical non-fiction.
 The Cover-up General, discussed globally from Brazil to Indonesia, fuels the debate on Srebrenica and the Dutch intelligence services.
-This ongoing relevance is underlined by repeated international coverage, including an Al Jazeera documentary from 2025.
-Although the Dutch Justice Minister stated in 2021 that the book was not disinformation, formal rehabilitation by the state did not materialize: “The media hail me as a hero while the Justice Minister confirms the legitimacy of my work.
-And yet the Defence Minister clings to its position that I am ‘completely insane.’
-I am grateful for all the solidarity, but the role of our country in Srebrenica is the ultimate integrity issue that should be the focus!”
+This ongoing relevance is underlined by repeated international coverage, including by Al Jazeera Documentary in 2025.
+Although the Dutch Minister of Justice stated in 2021 that the book was not disinformation, formal rehabilitation by the state did not materialize: โThe judiciary, the Minister of Justice, media, and international experts recognise my work, while the Minister of Defence refuses to break with their framing that I am โcompletely insane.โ I am thankful for the solidarity, but the role of our country in Srebrenica is the ultimate integrity issue that should be the focus!โ

 To this day, Giltay continues to advocate for transparency and truth-seeking.
 In 2023, he won two lawsuits against the National Ombudsman for obstructing his information requests.
-With the penalties, indirectly paid by the Dutch state, he funded the English edition of The Cover-up General, which prominent Bosnians had asked for.
+With the penalties, indirectly paid by the Dutch state, he funded the English translation of The Cover-up General, which prominent Bosnians had asked for.
 In 2024, he made it available worldwide for free.
 Despite these successes, he is pursuing a new lawsuit over ongoing obstruction in releasing documents, thereby continuing his commitment to justice.

 For press enquiries or other correspondence, please contact the author at .